mcdomx/marks-covid-tracker/README.md

 This page is hosted at:

 https://markscovidtracker.azurewebsites.net/
 (This is hosted with a free student account so the initial load time may be slow as the application wakes up)

-Although this site publishes COVID data, it can be used as s template to display any kind of data.
+Although this site publishes COVID data, it can be used as a template to display any kind of data.
 The creation of charts has been abstracted so that button filters are created based on a type of data.
 Work still must be done to import new data and display new charts, but the Django framework for delivery can easily be reused.

 ## Example Visualizations
 Each chart can be filtered using buttons and scrollbars at the left of each chart.
 All charts support rollover information.